EPCCed/Activities/Activities/PostalSort/Readme.md

 ### Running the activity: A single-person post sort

 * Arrange your KW1, KW2, KW3, EH1, EH2, EH3, SN1, SN2, SN3, TR1, TR2,
-  TR3 boxes on a table.
+  TR3 boxes on the floor or a table.

 * Put all unsorted envelopes into an unlabelled box/bag.
 One person: taking one envelope at a time out of the bag sort the envelopes into